wormhole-foundation/wormhole/scripts/coverage-check/README.md

 # Or: ./coverage-check -u
 ```

-This updates the baseline file automatically while preserving comments and structure.
+This rewrites the baseline file as an alphabetized package list using the current coverage values.

 **Manual way (if needed):**
 Edit `.coverage-baseline` directly: